-Video marketing is thriving online and there are a number of reasons why more lawyers are investing in video to support their thought-leadership initiatives.
-Video can do wonders to increase engagement across your law firm’s digital marketing campaigns and adding video to your website can boost SEO rankings.
+Lawyer video marketing is thriving online and there are a number of reasons why more lawyers are investing in video to support their thought-leadership initiatives.
+Video can do wonders to increase engagement across your law firm’s digital marketing campaigns and adding video to your website can boost Google rankings.

-Known as @TheTradeMarkAttorney, Wilson Murphy Law owner, Michelle Murphy, shares contract and trademark law tips and tricks to her over 7 thousand fans on the viral video platform, TikTok.
+Known as @TheTradeMarkAttorney, Wilson Murphy Law owner, Michelle Murphy, shares contract and trademark law tips and tricks with her fans on the viral video platform, TikTok.
 Example videos include “How to Make Money from Your Registered Trademark”, and “Common Reasons a Trademark Application Gets Rejected”.
-A bunch of her videos have 200,000+ views and in her recent interview on The Defense Never Rests Podcast, Murphy discusses how she’s truly generating business success on the platform.
+A bunch of her videos have 200,000+ views and in her interview on The Legal Marketing 2.0 Podcast, Murphy discusses how she’s truly generating business success on the platform.
 And of course, she repurposes her videos to LinkedIn (create once, publish everywhere “COPE”).

 Adam Oremland of Oremland Law Group knows how to entertain and engage an audience on Instagram.
 Known as @lawbulldog, Oremland stars in short videos of fictitious personal injury storylines.
-He posts the videos to his feed and promotes new content in his Instagram Stories.
-His consistent activity on social media has built a community of over 168k fans. @Thelawbulldog’s videos are hilarious and leave us wanting more.
+He posts the videos to his feed and promotes new content in his Instagram Stories. @Thelawbulldog’s videos are hilarious and leave us wanting more.
 See: Instagram Stories: What Are They and How Can Law Firms Use Them?

-Instructional videos are a great way to show off your expertise as a lawyer.
-In this example, Y Law Group’s divorce lawyer, Leena Yousefi, explains everything about how to properly fill out and file your Notice of Family Claim in two tutorial videos.
-Quality tutorial or how to videos with a laser-focus on helping your target audience, helps to earn their trust, which can lead to new business down the line.
+A great way to show off your expertise is by focusing on instructional lawyer video marketing content.
+In this example, Y Law Group’s divorce lawyer, Leena Yousefi, explains how to properly fill out and file a Notice of Family Claim in two tutorial videos.
+Quality tutorials or how-to videos with a laser-focus on helping your target audience allow you to earn their trust, which can lead to new business down the line.

-We like how Evan uses video to explain what he does in a succinct easy to digest manner.
+We like how Evan uses video to explain what he does in a succinct easy-to-digest manner.
 He gives visitors a quick and easy breakdown of how he helps his clients and solves their problems.
-Evan appears none other than approachable to prospective clients that land on his practice area page.
+Evan appears approachable to prospective clients that land on his practice area page.

-In a series of videos shared to LinkedIn, the lawyers of White & Case get in front of the camera to discuss new regulations and legal precedents and their implications.
+In a series of videos shared on LinkedIn, the lawyers of White & Case get in front of the camera to discuss new regulations and legal precedents and their implications.
 The lawyers do a great job of taking complicated legal issues and breaking them down into easy-to-understand short videos.
-The firm’s page is full of videos featuring a diverse cast of men and women and focused on producing sharp educational content.
+The firm’s page is full of lawyer video marketing examples featuring a diverse cast of men and women focused on producing sharp educational content.

-When you land on Berardi Immigration Law’s homepage, you’re welcomed with a 1 minute video where you learn about the firm’s origin story.
-In the video, founder and managing partner Rosanna Berardi gives prospective clients some background on the firm and the services they provide.
+When you land on Berardi Immigration Law’s homepage, you’re welcomed with a 1-minute video where you learn about the firm’s origin story.
+In the video, founder and managing partner Rosanna Berardi give prospective clients some background on the firm and the services they provide.